devsoap/ds-gradle-vaadin/README.md

 This plugin is distributed under the Apache License 2.0 license.
 For more information about the license see the LICENSE file in the root directory of the repository.
 A signed CLA is required when contributing to the project.

+# Contributing to the project

+Checkout the [Contribution Guide](CONTRIBUTING.md) to learn how to develop this project locally.